-Having an up-to-date profile allows job hunters to showcase their skills and experience to potential employers and increase their visibility to recruiters and hiring managers.
+Having an up-to-date profile (using Teal's LinkedIn Profile Review tool) allows job hunters to showcase their skills and experience to potential employers and increase their visibility to recruiters and hiring managers.
 It also allows job seekers to connect with professionals in their field, which can help them find job opportunities.

 But the most important reason?
 You want to start on the right foot with potential employers.

 This is especially true as employers often check an applicant's LinkedIn during hiring.